Azure-Samples/mlops-enterprise-template/README.md

 ### 6. Review
-The above commit would trigger a workflow run and would auto-trigger another [GH Workflow YML]( /.github/workflows/deploy.yml ) which deploys the trained model on an Azure Kubernetes Cluster.
+The above commit would trigger a workflow run and would auto-trigger another [GH Workflow YML]( /.github/workflows/deploy_model.yml ) which deploys the trained model on an Azure Kubernetes Cluster.
 The log outputs of your action will provide URLs for you to view the resources that have been created in AML.
 Alternatively, you can visit the [Machine Learning Studio](https://ml.azure.com/) to view the progress of your runs, etc. For more details, read the documentation below.

 ### 7. Next Steps: Modify the code

 Now you can start modifying the code in the <a href="/code">`code` folder</a>, so that your model and not the provided sample model gets trained on Azure.
 Where required, modify the environment yaml so that the training and deployment environments will have the correct packages installed in the conda environment for your training and deployment.
 Upon pushing the changes, actions will kick off your training and deployment run.
 Check the actions tab to view if your actions have successfully run.

-Comment lines 39 to 55 in your <a href="/.github/workflows/train_deploy.yml">`"/.github/workflows/train_deploy.yml"` file</a> if you only want to train the model.
-Uncomment line 7 to 8, if you only want to kick off the workflow when pushing changes to the `"/code/"` file.

 # Documentation